JadenStrudwick/CompressedGameNotation/README.md

 ### 21st of Janurary 2024

 I tried out compressing the results after they are converted to bitvecs using flate2.
 This doesn't actually work well at all, as flate2 requires you to give it bytes, so converting a bitvec to bytes may add a bunch of padding 0's.
 This is not ideal and when I roughly tested it on 'opening huffman' it actually made the bits per move around 8, roughly twice as bad.
 As such, I won't be implementing this idea.

+### 28th of Janurary 2024

+Been doing some reading into AC and ANS codings, after reading a old blog post about chess compression.
+I started using the constriction library and I got everything working, but I just found out that the encoded data is always padded to a 'word' size.
+This is not ideal, as it'll increase our compression ratios significantly.
+I was using a ANS coder, but now I need to find some other library that allows me to access the data without any data padding.
+This is quite unfortunate.

+I just finished checking out Arcode, and it too uses the Write trait, which works on the byte level.

+Constriction was my best bet, as it provides ways to customise the Coders/Decoders significantly.
+However, when I looked into changing the coders word size to a boolean (so that it's output is a bitvec), I found that the Word requires the implementation of the BitArray traight.
+This seems to be very complex to implement, with the library author making exessive usage of UNSAFE and MACROS to implement them.
+I don't think I will be able to implement this trait for bools, so constriction is out the picture too.

+I think this leaves me with two options:
+1) Implement my own ANS/Range/Ac coder
+2) Do not attempt this technique

+It seems very difficult to implement a ANS coder, for possibly no gain.
+I think I will not attempt this technique.